Antibunching in locally driven dissipative Lieb lattices: Optimising parameters for observability in quasi-1D Lieb lattices

 Here, we investigate how the antibunching on the target site $3B$ and other factors that would affect its experimental observability, are affected by varying the physical parameters of the DDBH model, $\Delta$, $F$, $J$, and $U$ for the system of Figs.~\ref{LiebLpDiag} and~\ref{LiebBgDiag} in sections \ref{section:LiebLp}-\ref{section:LiebBG}; $\gamma$ is taken as the energy scale.
 We optimise this system by the following priorities: firstly, the aim is to minimise the value of $g^{(2)}(0)$ on site $3B$, however, the occupation of site $3B$ must also not be so small as to make it unrealistic to actually perform $g^{(2)}$ measurements of that site; we take $n > 0.1$ as a lower bound.
 A third possible consideration is to make the period of oscillations in $g^{(2)}(\tau)$ as large as possible, which would be achieved by making $J$ as small as possible, without too heavily sacrificing the degree of antibunching achieved.
 To begin with, we focus on the optimisation of parameters in this way for the single drive setup of section \ref{section:LiebLp}.
 We will show how the parameters used in Fig.~\ref{LiebLpng2all} are chosen as a good compromise between all these factors.

 The first consideration is the dependence on the local energy detuning $\Delta$, which is given in Fig.~\ref{LiebLpDvar}.
 It can be seen that for this setup, $n$ does not depend strongly on $\Delta$.
 On the other hand, a clear minimum for $g^{(2)}(0)$ is seen at around $\Delta = -0.2\gamma$.
 Furthermore, positive values of $\Delta$ destroy the desired effect completely by eventually switching $g^{(2)}(0)$ from antibunched $g^{(2)}(0) < 1$ to bunched $g^{(2)}(0) > 1$.
+This is consistent with our observation in section \ref{section:3siteUPB} that only negative solutions for $\Delta_{opt}$ gave real solutions for $J_{opt}$.

 Fixing to $\Delta = -0.2\gamma$, the variation with $J$ is shown in Fig.~\ref{LiebLpJvar} for both \mbox{$F = 3.0\gamma$} and \mbox{$F = 4.0\gamma$}. $g^{(2)}(0)$ reaches a minimum at around $J = 4.0\gamma$ in both cases, although $n$ also decreases with increasing $J$.
 Using a slightly smaller value such as $J = 3.0\gamma$ can have practical benefits of both increasing $n$ on the relevant site as well as increasing the period of oscillations in $g^{(2)}(\tau)$.